 5) Nike Run Swift

-For a price which is $5 lower than the Quest, the Run Swift is another Nike shoe with a Flywire lacing system.
-The midfoot is slightly more supportive than the Quest due to the fused layering complementing the Flywire columns.
+For a price that is $5 lower than the Quest, the Run Swift is another Nike shoe with a Flywire lacing system.
+The midfoot is slightly more supportive than the Quest due to the fused layering working together with the Flywire columns.

 Category 2: Speed trainer